-The bill provides that the State Board of Administration shall annually transfer a portion of the investment income from the Florida Hurricane Catastrophe Fund to the Florida Catastrophic Storm Risk Management Center (center) located at The Florida State University.
+The bill provides that the State Board of Administration shall annually transfer a portion of the investment income from the Fund to the Center.
 The amount of funding to be transferred shall be the lesser amount of \$1 million, or 35 percent of the funds' investment income minus \$10 million, as determined by using the most recent fiscal year-end audited financial statements of the Fund.
 The bill specifies that any funds transferred must solely be used for and consistent with the center's statutory purpose of supporting the state's ability to prepare for, respond to, and recover from catastrophic storms.
 In addition, the bill is not intended to limit or supplant any funding otherwise available to the center.

-Based on provisions of the bill requiring the transfer of the lesser amount of \$1 million, or 35 percent of the Florida Hurricane Catastrophe Fund's investment income minus \$10 million, the approximate
+Based on provisions of the bill requiring the transfer of the lesser amount of \$1 million, or 35 percent of the FHCF's investment income minus \$10 million, the approximate annual average transfer that would have occurred over the previous five years would have been \$498,810.